wordofwarning/wordofwarning.org/current/2015-emergency/index.md

 Tickets: FREE no booking required, come + go as you please.
 *N.B.
 Some limited capacity shows have sign-up sheets on the day, others operate on a first come, first served basis.*
 Venue Tel: 0161 232 6089

+####What people have said about Emergency
+Emergency 2015 is a [Guardian top theatre ticket](http://www.theguardian.com/stage/theatreblog/2015/sep/28/romola-garai-fun-palaces-pomona-theatre-top-tickets).
+Now that it's over, read [QuietManDave's review](http://quietmandave.co.uk/2015/10/emergency-at-z-arts).

 ####Schedule (*timings are approximate + subject to change*)
 To download, right-click + save image.
 ![Emergency 2015 Schedule (subject to change)](Emerg-sched-portrait.jpg)

-####What people have said about Emergency
-Emergency 2015 is a [Guardian top theatre ticket](http://www.theguardian.com/stage/theatreblog/2015/sep/28/romola-garai-fun-palaces-pomona-theatre-top-tickets); 2013 was reviewed by [C. James Fagan](http://confusedguff.blogspot.co.uk/2013/10/emergency-2013.html) (at BLANKSPACE) + [The Mancunion](http://mancunion.com/2013/10/17/emergency2013) (at Z-arts).

 ####Access Information
 Emergency 2015 is primarily an adult-focussed event, some works will not be suitable for younger viewers (i.e. under 18s).
 From 12noon experience durational and limited capacity work; from 4pm onwards see a short series of short performances.
 It takes place in a number of different spaces and formats — some seated, some standing, some spoken word, some visual, some limited capacity, some participatory.
 We apologise but some of the work is not wheelchair accessible.
 For specific age and access information please email <mailto:info@habarts.org> or call 0161 232 6086.